spree/spree/guides/content/developer/tutorials/migration.markdown

 <% end %>

 ***
-You don’t have to stick with system-wide option types: you can create types specifically for groups of products such as a product range from a single manufacturer.
-In such cases, the range might have a particular color scheme and there can be advantages to isolating the scheme’s options in its own type and set of values, rather than trying to work with a more general setup.
+You don't have to stick with system-wide option types: you can create types specifically for groups of products such as a product range from a single manufacturer.
+In such cases, the range might have a particular color scheme and there can be advantages to isolating the scheme's options in its own type and set of values, rather than trying to work with a more general setup.
 It also avoids filling up a type with lots of similar options - and so reduces the number of options when using faceted search etc. You can